yann-Choho/equipe2-deployment/README.md

 ## Link to the CD git repo
-By using this link [this link](https://github.com/yann-Choho/Colorizing-puzzle-app-improved.git), you can access the git repository containing all the scripts used to set up the application
+By using [this link](https://github.com/yann-Choho/Colorizing-puzzle-app-improved.git), you can access the git repository containing all the scripts used to set up the application

 ## Link to the website of the application
 By using [this link](https://puzzle.kub.sspcloud.fr/), you can access directly the website application and enjoy it !